memgraph/documentation/pages/stream-data/manage-streams-query.md

----
-id: manage-streams-query
-title: Manage data streams with queries
-sidebar_label: Manage data streams with queries
+# Manage data streams with queries
----

 The following page instructs how to manage streams using queries.
 Streams can also be [managed through the **Stream** section in the Memgraph